What free and youth friendly services are available at headspace Hawthorn?

 How do I get involved?

-The headspace Hawthorn Youth Advisory Group is currently at capacity.
-Keep an eye out on our website and social media for updates on volunteering opportunities at headspace Hawthorn.
+Recruitment for the headspace Hawthorn Youth Advisory Group is currently closed for 2019.
+Keep an eye out on our website and social media for updates.

 Can I do a placement with headspace Hawthorn?